andrewzwicky/PUBGIS/README.md

   <img src="docs\example_setup.jpg" width="45%">
 </p>

+1. Select a video file.
+2. Adjust the output file if needed.
+3. Click Process!

+**Optional**:
+* If the video contains extra footage *before your parachute landing*, put that time in **landing time**
+* If the video contains extra footage *after you die*, such as spectating a teammate, input your **death time**
+* Adjust the time step.
+This is how often the map is checked.
+Larger values will process a game faster, but the path will not be as detailed.
+* Select a different color path

 ## Development

 PUBGIS is written in Python (3.6).
 If you'd like to use PUBGIS as a python package, you can install it using `pip`